 You know that amazing buttery smell coming from the food court in the mall?
 It’s coming from the pretzel stand!
-And your house can smell like that, too, with these Homemade German Soft Pretzels.
+And your house can smell like that, too, with these Homemade Soft Pretzels.

-Homemade German Soft Pretzels Ingredients
+Homemade Soft Pretzels Ingredients

-Homemade German Soft Pretzels Tips and Tricks
+Easy Homemade Soft Pretzels Tips and Tricks

+The first step to making your homemade soft pretzels is activating your instant yeast.
 Add the yeast packet to a small mixing bowl with the warm water and brown sugar and whisk to combine.

 The water does not have to be boiling.
 We’re aiming for somewhere around 90°F, but it doesn’t have to be perfect.
 Generally, hot water from the tap is fine.
 Or you can microwave room temp water for 45 seconds.